Financial-Times/ft-origami/docs/syntax/js.md

 <div class="o-techdocs-gist" data-repo="Financial-Times/origami-build-tools" data-path="/config/jshint.json"></div>

 Developers *should* stick to the above `jshintrc` config, since this represents a common standard across FT teams, but are permitted to make changes if desired.
+In addition to the jshint rules:

+###One var per line

+The `var` statement *must* declare only one variable.
+Use additional `var` statements for subsequent declarations:

+<?prettify linenums=1?>
+	var foo = "hello";
+	var bar = "goodbye";
+	var novalue;

+This makes diffs easier to read, and reduces the chance of errors associated with missing semicolons or commas.

+###Comments

+Single line comments *should* be placeed on a newline above the subject of the comment.
+An empty line *should* be inserted before the comment.

 ## Subresources